MaineYvee/AletheiaDraft/README.md

 - Centralized authentication, validation, and error handling.
 - Typed frontend service layer, reusable UI components, and protected routing.
 - Clear alignment with GRASP, SOLID, and general object-oriented best practices.

-If you want, I can also add a shorter developer-facing architecture section to the README describing the main packages and how they interact.